First steps with the BillPro API

 admin_user

 and with Api Access selected.- We recommend that you create a separate integration user for each merchant profile, but it is possible to select more profiles for a user.
-If the user can access multiple profiles, you must specify the
+If your integration user can access multiple profiles, you must specify the

 profile_id

 - We recommend that you create a separate integration user for each merchant profile, but it is possible to select more profiles for a user.
-If the user can access multiple profiles, you must specify the
+If your integration user can access multiple profiles, you must specify the

-- From the User Details screen, obtain the Api Token, which is a long string in the format
+- From the User Details screen, obtain the Api Token, which is a long string in alphanumeric format, for example

 abcd12341234123412341234abcd1234123412341234abcd12342342134